Financial help from churches in the city and county of St. Louis.

 Depending on where a family lives in the city or county of Saint Louis, there may be a local church that can help them in their time of need.
 The assistance programs are diverse and wide ranging in what may be offered.
-Not only may a site they have funds to pay for bills such as rent or heating, but some faith based charities also offer English as a Second Language classes, free home delivered meals, and information on applying for public aid.
+Not only may a site they have funds to pay for bills such as rent or heating, but some faith based charities also offer English as a Second Language classes, free home delivered meals or food from a pantry, and information on applying for public aid.

 St. Louis food pantries are often located at faith based charities.
 They serve free food to many different people.
 Places including Mount Nebo Missionary Baptist Church Ministry (4981 Theodore Avenue, Saint Louis, MO 63115, call (314) 389-2269) as well as All Saints Episcopal (location is 5010 Terry, Saint Louis, Missouri 63115, dial (314) 367-2314) serve immigrants, seniors, children, and the homeless.
 Food, gift cards, and other supplies may be available.